kdews/s-latissima-mutation-annotation/README.md

 * [SnpEff](https://pcingola.github.io/SnpEff/) (>=v5.0c)
 * [AGAT](https://github.com/NBISweden/AGAT) (v0.8.0)

-#### Easy mode: Create Anaconda environment from YAML, and download latest SnpEff release as directory in working directory
+#### Easy mode: Create Anaconda environment from provided YAML, and download latest SnpEff release as directory in working directory
 1. If you haven't already, install the lastest version of [Anaconda](https://www.anaconda.com/)
 > Note: This pipeline will attempt to source Anaconda from the `$conda_sh` environment variable set in `mut_annot.config`. **Please set** `$conda_sh` to `path/to/<anaconda-version>/etc/profile.d/conda.sh` in `mut_annot.config`.
 If you are installing Anaconda for the first time, now would be a good time to find this path.
 2. Create Anaconda env from `mut_annot.yml`